waterbustech/waterbus/README.md

 ### Android

-Set keystore if you use jks in this repo, or create your own
+Set keystore password if you use jks in this repo, or create your own

 ```bash
 export KEY_WATERBUS_PASSWORD=banhcuon